gopro/labs/docs/control/notes/README.md

 - Improved the font rendering (higher res fonts)
 - Improved support for Max Lens Mod 2.0
 - Improved upload reliability with an optional maximum transfer time (timeout). e.g. !U3 <- upload now, for up to 3 minutes.
+- Restored EVBS=x for EV Comp Bias, global for all modes, and can be changed during capture if QRDR=1 is set.
 - minor Labs bug fixes